heygrady/react-redux-notes/redux-wordpress.md

 As discussed in our [redux-saga note](./redux-sagas-todos.md) we will need to add a [`src/store/sagas.js`](./redux-sagas-todos.md#srcstoresagasjs) file and use it in [`src/store/createStore.js`](redux-sagas-todos.md#srcstorecreatestorejs).

 Please follow those links to configure redux-saga.
-In the previous tutorial sagas as discussed in great detail.
+In the previous tutorial sagas are discussed in great detail.

 # What are we building?